 Michael A. Metzger.
 We entered into a new employment agreement with Michael A. Metzger that became effective on March 2, 2016, the date of effectiveness of the registration statement for our initial public offering.
 Mr. Metzger's employment agreement provides for his at-will employment as our President and Chief Operating Officer.
-Mr. Metzger's annual base salary is \$475,000, which may be increased from time to time based on the review by our compensation committee.
-Mr. Metzger's employment agreement further provides that he is eligible to earn an annual target performance bonus of up to 40% of his annual base salary upon attainment of objectives to be determined by our Board or our compensation committee.
-Upon the completion of our initial public offering, Mr. Metzger received a one-time bonus equal to \$40,000.
+Mr. Metzger's employment agreement established his base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
+For the years ended December 31, 2017 and 2016, Mr. Metzger's base salary was \$491,625 and \$475,000, respectively.
+Mr. Metzger's employment agreement further provides that he is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
+Effective as of January 1, 2018, our Board approved the Compensation Committee's recommendations to increase Mr. Metzger's base salary to \$506,375, with an annual target performance bonus of up to 50% of his annual base salary.

 Pursuant to his employment agreement, Mr. Metzger also is entitled to reimbursement for all necessary and reasonable business expenses incurred in connection with his duties in accordance with our generally applicable policies.
-Additionally, we have agreed to reimburse, or pay for, all reasonable expenses incurred by Mr. Metzger in connection with commuting between our Waltham office and his current principal residence, including Mr. Metzger's actual and reasonable living expenses incurred in the Waltham area and his current principal residence.
-If Mr. Metzger decides to relocate his residence to Waltham, we have agreed to pay Mr. Metzger up to \$50,000 for ordinary and necessary expenses incurred by him as a result of his relocation.
+Additionally, we have agreed to reimburse, or pay for, all reasonable expenses incurred by Mr. Metzger in commuting between our Waltham office and his current principal residence, including Mr. Metzger's actual and reasonable living expenses incurred in the Waltham area and his current principal residence.
+If Mr. Metzger decides to relocate his residence to Waltham, we have agreed to pay Mr. Metzger up to \$50,000 for ordinary and necessary expenses incurred by him because of his relocation.